Gu Songfen: Chief Designer of the Shenyang J-8 and J-8II

 In October 1964, the Chinese government decided to design and build its first high-speed, high-altitude interceptor fighter jet, later named the Shenyang J-8.
 Huang Zhiqian was appointed its chief designer, with Gu serving as his deputy.
 After Huang died in the Pakistan International Airlines Flight 705 crash in 1965, Gu succeeded him as chief designer.
 The project was delayed by the outbreak of the Cultural Revolution 1966, but the J-8 completed its maiden flight on 5 July 1969, which is considered another milestone in the development of China's aviation industry.
 In November 1985, the J-8 project won the Special Prize of the State Science and Technology Progress Award, and Gu was named as the first recipient.

 By 1977, Gu was chief designer and vice president of the Shenyang Aircraft Design Institute (then called the 601 Institute).
 In May 1981, Gu was appointed Chief Designer of the Shenyang J-8II, the next generation of the J-8 interceptor.
-He was assisted by the on-site director Guan De and the chief engineer Gu Yuanjie.
 The first J-8II plane completed its maiden flight on 12 June 1984, and its design was finalized in 1988.
 In 2000, the J-8II won the First Prize of the State Science and Technology Progress Award.

 Administrative career and honours

 Gu was transferred to Beijing in 1986 to serve as Deputy Director of the national government's Aviation Industry and Technology Commission.
 In this capacity, he participated in planning the future development of China's aviation industry.
 In June 2001, Gu, Wang Daheng, Shi Changxu and more than a dozen other scientists proposed the development of China's own jetliner.
 The proposal was adopted by the Chinese government in 2007, and the Comac C919 took its maiden flight ten years later, on 5 May 2017.

 Gu was elected an academician of the Chinese Academy of Sciences in 1991, and of the Chinese Academy of Engineering in 1994.
 He won the 1995 Ho Leung Ho Lee Prize for Science and Technology Progress.
 He was elected a delegate to the 7th, 8th, and 9th National People's Congress, and was a member of the Standing Committee of the 9th National People's Congress.
+In 2022, Gu became a laureate of the Asian Scientist 100 by the Asian Scientist.